Upon filing your premises liability claim in Long Island, payment for your damages depends on a variety of factors.

 - Unrestrained animals

-If you were injured on another party’s property, you may be able to recover compensation through a personal injury claim or lawsuit.
+If you were injured on another party’s property, you may be able to recover compensation through a Long Island personal injury attorney claim or lawsuit.

 Recoverable Damages in a Premises Liability Case